 Tired of doing the same thing over and over again in Lightroom?
-You can make your day easier by creating your own Lightroom preset.
+You can make your day easier by creating your own Lightroom presets.
 This allows you to make multiple corrections to your photo with a single click.

 What are Lightroom Presets?

 Lightroom Presets are sets of predefined settings that you can apply to your photo.
 You can get presets for toning a photo in a special mood, apply black and white effects or making your photo look old.
 However, you can also use this feature to make your own post-processing workflow a lot easier.

 How To Save Time By Using Your Own Lightroom Preset?